mblaszczykowski/Bitcoin-live-trading-simulator-with-python-tkinter-GUI/README.md

 ## Features
 - You can buy or sell BTC when you think it is a good time to do so and wait for results shown in "Balance" label.
 - BTC price is updated every second.
+- All informations are saved every time you buy or sell and stored on your device.

 ## Screenshots